-- (1) This section applies where- - (a) an animal has been seized under section 21(1)(a) (Seizure of an animal); and - (b) the authorised person who seizes the animal knows, or can readily find out, the name and address of the owner or responsible person for the animal. - (2) The authorised person may return the animal to the owner or responsible person upon payment of the prescribed fee.
+- (1) This section applies where- - (a) an animal has been seized under section 21(2)(a) (Seizure of an animal); and - (b) the authorised person who seizes the animal knows, or can readily find out, the name and address of the owner or responsible person for the animal; and - (c) the animal is not a prohibited animal. - (2) The authorised person may return the animal to the owner or responsible person upon payment of the prescribed fee.